 Sales of electricity dropped to a total of 282.3 thousand gigawatt hours in 2017.

 According to a survey conducted the same year, 59 percent of respondents trusted their combined energy suppliers to charge a fair price in the United Kingdom.
-The price of electricity for households with an annual consumption lower than 2,500 kWh, was 19.92 euro cents per kilowatt hour, while households consuming more than 2,500kWh paid 17.66 euro cents per kilowatt hour.
+The price of electricity for households with an annual consumption between 2,500 and 5,000 kWh, was 22.1 euro cents per kilowatt hour in the second half of 2019.

 In 2017, total electricity imports reached 18,167 gigawatt hours, while the net electricity imports had decreased to 1.3 million metric tons of oil equivalent.
 By 2035, the demand for electricity net imports was projected to amount to 4 million metric tons of oil equivalent.